finaldie/final_dev_env/README.md

 * Copy this into your own ~/.bash_profile
 * Restart Bash

+**NOTE:** After that, the two global environment variables already there:
+* FENV_HOME - All the bashrcs, git config and vim plugins here
+* FENV_GIT - the place of this repository in your computer

 ## Step 3 - Install Vim Plugins
 All the vim plugins is managed by [Vundle][1], so you need to install them for the first time